AlexusBlack/post-update-addon-gravity-forms/svn/trunk/readme.txt

 - In form settings open "Post Update"
 - Press "Add New"
-- (Required) Enter "Post ID" number (OR insert a merge tag that will contain the ID)
+- (Required) Configure "Post ID" manually, from merge tag or use current page/post id
 - Configure new Author ID
 - Configure new Post Status
+- Configure Featured Image
+- Configure Tags & Categories
 - Configure Post title and desctiption manually or insert merge tags
 - Leave any of above empty to avoid changes
 - Configure your custom fields